ADITIBANSAL06/DS_Internship_Task/README.md

 * The goal of this project is to:

-Perform data cleaning & preprocessing on raw trading and sentiment data
+1.Perform data cleaning & preprocessing on raw trading and sentiment data

-Conduct exploratory data analysis (EDA) to identify trends and correlations
+2.Conduct exploratory data analysis (EDA) to identify trends and correlations

-Engineer new features (win/loss status, net profit/loss)
+3.Engineer new features (win/loss status, net profit/loss)

-Analyze the relationship between market sentiment and trade outcomes
+4.Analyze the relationship between market sentiment and trade outcomes

-Present insights with clear visualizations
+5.Present insights with clear visualizations

 * Key Features

-Dataset Integration: Combined historical trading data with Fear & Greed Index values.
+1.Dataset Integration: Combined historical trading data with Fear & Greed Index values.

-Data Cleaning:
+2.Data Cleaning:

 Converted timestamps into readable dates